Dish Cloth / Tomato Savignac

 Dishcloth that wipes!
-Screen printing, the type of ink chosen ensures that the image is integrated into the fibers of the fabric, thus retaining its absorbent qualities.
-Linens What a History! are therefore incredibly absorbent and resistant, in addition to maintaining their beautiful color.
+Screen printing, the type of ink chosen ensures that the image is integrated into the fibers of the fabric, which thus retains its absorbent qualities.
+What a story! are therefore incredibly absorbent and resistant, in addition to retaining their beautiful color.

-La Tomate Savignac: It was born in the 1940s, thanks to the good care of Brother Armand Savignac, of the Saint-Viateur congregation in Lanaudière.
-The latter, suffering from digestive disorders and degenerative muscle disease, decided to become a vegetarian, a rarity for the time.
-He also entered organic horticulture, growing his own fruits and vegetables.
-Her business also allowed her to pay for her medical treatments.
-A 75-year-old co-founder of the Organic Horticultural Movement, he finally passed away at the ripe old age of 95.
-Not bad for someone who had been condemned to live under the yoke of disease! ... - Complete story of Savignac Tomato to discover on your laundry!
+The Savignac Tomato: It was born in the 1940s, thanks to the good care of Brother Armand Savignac, of the Saint-Viateur congregation in Lanaudière.
+The latter, suffering from digestive disorders and a degenerative muscle disease, decided to become a vegetarian, a rarity for the time.
+He also dabbled in organic horticulture, growing his own fruits and vegetables.
+His business also allowed him to pay for his medical treatment.
+Co-founder at 75 of the Movement for Organic Horticulture, he finally died at the venerable age of 95.
+Not bad for someone who had been condemned to live under the yoke of illness!... - Complete history of the Savignac Tomato to discover on your linen!

 43 x 75 cm

 100% cotton 240 thread count